-Straddling seven hills and full of ornate architecture and deep-rooted traditions topped with a bohemian flair, Lisbon is a bona fide tour de force on the Iberian peninsula.
+Straddling seven hills and full of ornate architecture and deep-rooted traditions topped with a bohemian flair, Lisbon is a bonafide tour de force on the Iberian peninsula.
 It’s no wonder that the city is so popular with tourists and is one of the most visited cities in Southern Europe.
-Lisbon was the first stop on our 2-week itinerary through Portugal and we loved every minute of it.
-This post includes tips by our good friend Mariana, a Lisbon local.
+We thoroughly enjoyed every minute of our time in Lisbon.
 3 days in Lisbon or a long weekend in Lisbon gives you plenty of time to experience the city’s classic attractions and a little bit more 🙂

 Table of Contents

 Why You Should Spend 3 Days in Lisbon

 Being one of the oldest cities in the world, which in fact served as a starting point for many of the famous explorers such as Vasco da Gama, Lisbon is as rich in culture as a city can possibly get.
 Lisbon is one of Europe’s most visually distinctive capitals with rambling old quarters and the waterfront that runs along the river Tagus to the Atlantic Ocean.

 Lisbon is delightfully laid-back and locals are genuinely friendly so you feel very much at home here.
 It is also a culinary mecca with a wide array of seafood options and mouth-watering pastries.
 Most of all, it is blessed with pleasant year-round weather which makes it ideal for sightseeing even during the winter.